Phrygian / Hittite Historical Toilets

 The Great Temple district of Hattuşaş and the Turkish village of Boğazkale.

 The Hittite Empire contracted and then the Hittite state itself collapsed as part of a wide-spread trend known as the Bronze Age collapse.
-The city of Hatuşaş was destroyed around 1200 BC.
+The city of Hatuşaş was destroyed around 1200 BCE.

 Hatuşaş was abandoned for about 400 years, until a relatively modest Phrygian settlement formed there.